FOREX-Dollar slips after Powell strikes balanced tone on inflation

 Euro vs. dollarhttps://tmsnrt.rs/3YAmYQ8

-(Reporting by Rae Wee and Harry Robertson; Editing by Bradley Perrett, Christopher Cushing and Christina Fincher)
+(Reporting by Rae Wee and Harry Robertson; Editing by Bradley Perrett, Christopher Cushing, Christina Fincher and Alexander Smith)

 ((Rae.Wee@thomsonreuters.com;))